Here are a few interesting pictures

 An Ecoforest ground source heat pump installation.
 This unit has an inverter drive that varies the heat output from about 4kW to 12kW.
 The Kamstrup heat meter is showing us that the energy-efficiency is very high.
 No buffer tank is usually needed.

 Below; Good old Swedish IVT Ground Source Heat Pump with integral hot water cylinder

 Below; Mitsubishi Ecodan air source heat pump.
 This unit produces hot water for the underfloor heating system.

 This little 3kW Kensa (UK) Shoebox is being installed.
 It is supplying a nice slate floor heating with 100mm pipe-spacing in an old cottage with no wall insulation.
-It also provides all the hot water.
-Its nice and simple and has been extremely successful.
+It also provides all the hot water to 65°C in necessary.
+It’s nice and simple and has been extremely successful.

 Here is a straight-pipe ground source trench.
 4 pipes in one trench.
 The pipes are protected with sand before back-filling, unless the fill material is particularly suitable.

 Coiled ‘slinky’ coil in a nice wet trench.